lkp25/BATTLE-CITY-VARIATION-game/README.md

 - changed player movement function to return instantly if no arrow is pressed.
 - added complete functionality for different obstacles - trees dont interact with tanks, water stops movement but not missles, rocks stop movement and missles but they don't disappear like brick walls.
-- removed player missle vs player intercation - players fight enemies, not each other
+- removed player missle vs player intercation - players fight enemies, not each other.
+Function is still in the file however, just commented out - maybe will be re-used later.

 17.03,2021
 - further performance adjustments - created 'static' array containing positions of all obstacles after they are generated. tanks now refer to this instead of the one generated in interval every 20ms.